spacetelescope/webbpsf/docs/jwst.rst

 NIRISS includes four coronagraphic occulters, machined as features on its pick-off mirror.
 These were part of its prior incarnation as TFI, and are not expected to see much use in NIRISS.
-However they remain a part of the physical instrument and we retain in webbpsf the capability to simulate them.
+However they remain a part of the physical instrument and we retain in WebbPSF the capability to simulate them.

 SI WFE
 -------

-(Not yet available)

-The SI internal WFE measurements are distinct for each of the modules and channels.
-When enabled, these are added to the final pupil of the optical train, i.e. after the coronagraphic image planes.
+SI internal WFE measurements are from ISIM CV3 testing (See JWST-RPT-032131 by David Aronstein et al.).

 MIRI